endless-sky/endless-sky-wiki/wiki/HistoricalTimeline.md

 * 2830: Freelance captains have begun forming unions and mutual defense pacts, further reducing the amount of piracy in the galaxy and also reducing the power of large corporations.

-* 2840: A large merchant fleet ferrying equipment to research labs on Sundive are found disabled and destroyed, floating dead in space.
+* 2840: A large merchant fleet ferrying equipment to research labs on Sundive is found disabled and destroyed, floating dead in space.
 The culprits remain unidentified.

 * 2850: The Syndicate is developing more mining colonies to supply the increased demand for ships and equipment.
 Such colonies are dangerous, and mining disasters are common.
 A massive collapse on Trove encourages the Republic to pursue workplace reforms to guarantee safety.